-Chair for Civil Law, Company Law and Securities Markets Regulation
+Chair of Civil Law, Company Law and Securities Markets Regulation

 Civil law deals with disputes between individuals or organizations.
 These include not only natural and legal persons, but also all private associations with part or full legal capacity, e.g. partnerships and foundations.
 Civil law is primarily concerned with general contract law, the law of obligations, property law, and family and inheritance law.
 Company law provides the legal framework within which businesses operate, in particular partnerships such as general partnerships and limited partnerships on the one hand and corporations on the other hand.
 Corporation law deals primarily with the provisions governing stock corporations and limited liability companies.
 Corporate law is concerned with the legal relationships between the associated companies, in other words group companies.
 Transformation law deals with transformation procedures and legal structuring measures and in addition to regulating mergers also regulates de-mergers and the transformation of legal form.
 Business law provides the legal framework for business activity.
 In addition to commercial law, a special private law that caters to the needs of business people, this includes commercial administrative law, which within the framework of competitive law aims to ensure the competitive environment necessary to a market economy.
 Capital market law encompasses a very special area of business law, addressing in a similar manner the institutional framework for business activity, e.g. by regulating conditions for the creation of stock markets and admission to trading.
 Furthermore, it also regulates the conditions under which trading in the capital market takes place.
 To this end the German Securities Trading Act (WpHG) in particular includes obligations such as a ban on insider trading.
 The German Securities Acquisition and Takeover Act governs the acquisition of shares, and numerous other laws serve to establish transparent trading conditions.